Omni Calculator logo

 Researchers tried introducing a virus into a bacterial population; not all of the individuals would survive in the face of a growing viral infection.
 In mathematics, this translates to a negative growth rate, rr, associated with an exponential decay.

-The doubling time in this "reversed model" correspond to the half life; you can try our half life calculator, too!
+The doubling time in this "reversed model" corresponds to the half-life; you can try our half-life calculator, too!

 Testing our generation time calculator